halpz/re3/README.md

 <details><summary>Windows</summary>

-You may want to point GTA_III_RE_DIR environment variable to GTA3 root folder if you want executable to be moved there via post-build script.

-- For Windows, assuming you have Visual Studio:
+Assuming you have Visual Studio:
 - Clone the repo using the argument `--recursive`.
 - Run one of the `premake-vsXXXX.cmd` variants on root folder.
 - Open the project via Visual Studio

 **If you use 64-bit D3D9**: We don't ship 64-bit Dx9 SDK.
 You need to download it from Microsoft if you don't have it(although it should come pre-installed after some Windows version)